About

 Research

-This branch of my research develops and evaluates pedagogical frameworks that use diary studies and focus group discussions as central methods for teaching human–computer interaction.
-A key outcome of this work is the PCAR (Plan–Collect–Analyze–Reflect) diary study framework, introduced and refined through classroom implementations and published at SIGCSE TS 2025.
-PCAR provides a structured process not only for students to document and analyze their technology use and engage in collaborative reflection, but also for educators to integrate diary studies into course design and assessment, and for researchers to plan, manage, and analyze diary-based studies systematically.
-I also design, build, and assess software tools (e.g., DiaryQuest, DiaryLib) that operationalize these methods and make them scalable within HCI curricula.
+This line of my research develops and evaluates pedagogical frameworks that integrate diary studies and focus group discussions into computing education.
+A central outcome of this work is the PCAR (Plan–Collect–Analyze–Reflect) diary study framework, introduced and refined through classroom implementations and published at SIGCSE TS 2025.
+PCAR offers a structured process that supports students in documenting and analyzing their computing-related experiences through reflection and collaborative discussion, enables educators to systematically incorporate diary-based activities into course design and assessment, and assists researchers in planning, managing, and analyzing diary-based educational studies.
+I also design, build, and evaluate educational software tools (e.g., DiaryQuest, DiaryLib) that operationalize these methods and support their scalable adoption across computing curricula.

-This branch of my research examines how students develop metacognitive awareness—how they understand and regulate their own learning processes—when engaging in reflective practices.
-In HCI contexts, I have emphasized changes in empathy as a measurable outcome, using instruments such as the Empathy in Design Scale to track growth across individual and group learning stages.
-Looking ahead, I aim to extend this work beyond design courses to coding and related computing curricula, using diary study as a framework to investigate how students monitor, reflect on, and adapt their approaches to programming.
-This line of research seeks to capture a broader set of cognitive and affective factors that shape students’ ability to critically evaluate problems, strategies, and user needs in both design and coding contexts.
+This line of my research examines how students develop metacognitive awareness—how they understand, monitor, and regulate their own learning processes—through structured reflective practices in computing education.
+In earlier work situated in design-oriented courses, I examined empathy as one observable learning outcome using validated instruments such as the Empathy in Design Scale.
+Building on these findings, I am extending this research to programming and related computing curricula, using diary studies as an instructional and analytical framework to investigate how students reflect on, evaluate, and adapt their approaches to coding tasks.
+This work aims to capture a broader set of cognitive and affective factors that shape students’ problem-solving, strategy selection, and critical evaluation across diverse computing learning contexts.

 This branch of my research connects classroom learning to professional contexts, emphasizing how computing students develop the skills needed to succeed in industry.
 In addition to professional competencies such as collaboration, communication, and ethical awareness, I am also interested in how students can be better prepared to engage with the technical realities of software development in practice—for example, how large teams divide responsibilities across modules, how APIs are designed and interpreted across groups, and how organizational structures shape coding practices.
 Drawing on my own industry experience and ongoing exchanges with computing professionals, I am interested in exploring educational practices that integrate both technical and professional dimensions, helping students bridge theory and practice as they prepare for the complexities of real-world computing work.